Almost 4.54 billion people were active internet users as of January 2020.

 3 General Skills Required for Digital Marketing

 Before we look at each of the individual digital marketing disciplines, there are a few skills that are required by all digital marketing disciplines.
-This is not an exhaustive list but should be enough to give you a flavor of what digital marketing requires.
+This is not an exhaustive list but should be enough to give you a flavour of what digital marketing requires.

-a) General Marketing
+1. General Marketing

 While each digital marketing channel is slightly different, you are still essentially a marketer.
 You are just using the specific digital marketing discipline as a tool to market your products or services.
 This means that basic marketing best practices still apply.